socantre/LTR/README.md

 - Limiting declarations to single variables is no longer necessary.
 - The emphasis on types over expressions is more 'C++ like.'
 - The template type alias syntax is consistent with the syntax for using other templated types.
-- Language linkage type modifiers are consistent with other type modifiers and templates.

 Additionally this library mixes well with the built-in syntax when desired.
 E.g: